illustration of a school and hospital with concept of data linkage

 Improving cancer detection and care

 This will enable us to investigate in more detail the care received by people with mental disorders after a cancer diagnosis and the outcomes people experience, in order to investigate whether differences in these might explain differences in cancer survival.
-By generating information on improving cancer detection and care for people with mental illness in the UK, this project aims to enhance mental healthcare among cancer patients - whether or not they have an existing mental disorder, and improve the quality of end of life care for people with comorbid cancer and mental disorders.
+By generating information on improving cancer detection and care for people with mental illness in the UK, this project aims to enhance mental healthcare among cancer patients - whether or not they have an existing mental disorder, and improve the quality of end-of-life care for people with comorbid cancer and mental disorders.

 The Child and Family Court Advisory and Support Service (CAFCASS) represent children in family court cases in England.
 They operate within the law set by Parliament (Criminal Justice and Court Services Act 2000) and under the rules and directions of the family courts, and they are independent of the courts, social services, education and health authorities and all similar agencies.
 It is CAFCASS’s duty to safeguard and promote the welfare of children going through the family justice system.